(UPDATED – November 1, 2018)

 Although not as big as Osaka or Tokyo, Nagoya is a destination worth 2-3 days of your trip in Japan.
-The city is home to a number of iconic attractions such as Nagoya Castle, Osu Kannon, Railway Park, Toyota Museum and the recently opened Legoland.
+The city is home to a number of iconic attractions such as Nagoya Castle, Osu Kannon, Railway Park, Toyota Museum and Legoland.

 We list down five ways to get more bang from your buck in your next trip to Japan’s third largest city.